therishabh/salesforce-admin/README.md

 ## Formula Fields
 - There is no such scope for user to enter the data in formula field, Formula field always copy the data from other field.
+- In formula field target fields / Output filed can not be picklist and textarea.
+- In formula field soruce field from where you are taking data can be picklist or textarea.
+- Picklist = ISPICKVAL()
+- Picklist Multi Select = INCLUDES()
+- we can convert entire content into text with the help of TEXT() function.
+- Today() -------> only current date
+- Now() ---------> current date and time
+- Formula fields can contain up to 3900 characters, including spaces, return characters (ENTER), and comments.
+-

 - <b>Q. What is formula field?</b></br>
 A.